fitnr/census2dbf/readme.md

 `python census2dbf.py --input=/path/to/census.csv --output=/path/of/saved.dbf`

 The `--output` argument is optional.
 If it's omitted, a file with the same name but a .dbf extension will be saved in the same folder.
-E.g. `census-file.csv` will be converted to a new file called `census-file.dbf`
+E.g. `census-file.csv` will be converted to a new file named `census-file.dbf`

 Use the `--dd` option to generate a data dictionary from the headers of the census file.
 In the example above, the data dictionary will be saved as `census-file-data-dictionary.txt`.